metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Optional:

 - `command` (List of String) Specifies the command to be triggered when changes are detected in Downward API volume files.
 It relies on the inotify mechanism in the config-manager sidecar to monitor file changes.
+- `script_config` (Attributes) ScriptConfig object specifies a ConfigMap that contains script files that should be mounted inside the pod.
+The scripts are mounted as volumes and can be referenced and executed by the DownwardAction to perform specific tasks or configurations. (see [below for nested schema](#nestedatt--spec--downward_api_options--script_config))

 <a id="nestedatt--spec--downward_api_options--items"></a>
 ### Nested Schema for `spec.downward_api_options.items`